hknd23/idcempy/README.md

 <p align="center">
    <img src="https://github.com/hknd23/idcempy/blob/main/graphics/ziopc_split_gender.png?raw=true" width="500" height="300" />
    <br>
-   <em>Fig. 1: Effect of Gender on Probability of Being Non-Inflated</em>
+   <em>Fig. 1: Marginal Effect of Gender on Probability of Permanent Nonsmoker</em>
 </p>

 `ordered_effects`creates a dataframe that provides values to illustrate the marginal effect of the ZIOP(C) model's outcome-stage covariates on the first difference in the predicted probability of each ordered outcome category conditional on the zero-category observations being non-inflated.
 In the example below, `ordered_effects`provides and illustrate via boxplots (with 95% CIs) the first difference in the predicted probability (with 95% CIs) of each 0 to 3 ordered category of the tobacco consumption outcome when the dummy outcome-stage covariate 'gender_dum' changes from 0 to 1, conditional on zero-category observations being non-inflated.